-A key framework that is summarised in one of our RfT summaries ('Effective teachers of numeracy') helped explain the importance of teachers' beliefs and the ways they affect teaching and learning.
-It highlighted, in particular, the importance of linking teachers' subject knowledge with their beliefs and understanding of how pupils learned, and of teachers using feedback from the classroom to further develop their teaching.
+In the RfT summary 'Effective teachers of numeracy', a key framework helps to explain the importance of teachers' beliefs and the ways they affect teaching and learning.
+It highlights, in particular, the importance of linking teachers' subject knowledge with their beliefs and understanding of how pupils learned, and of teachers using feedback from the classroom to further develop their teaching.